MKLab-ITI/hackair-data-retrieval/README.md

 ## Image analysis for sky detection and localization
 Image Analysis (IA) involves all the operations required for the extraction of Red/Green (R/G) and Green/Blue (G/B) ratios from sky-depicting images.
-The service accepts, carries out all the required processing, and responds with the results of the image analysis.
-The service accepts HTTP post requests that specify either a set of local (to the server that runs the service) paths that correspond to images already downloaded on the server through one of the image collectors (Flickr or webcams) or a set of image URLs.
+IA accepts a HTTP post request, carries out image processing, and returns a JSON with the results of the analysis.
+The service accepts as input either a set of local paths of images already downloaded (by image collectors Flickr or webcams) or a set of image URLs.

-The IA service consists of 3 components
+The IA service consists of 3 components:
  - concept detection
  - sky localization
  - ratio computation

+### Concept detection
 In the employed framework, we train a 22-layer GoogLeNet [41] network on 5055 concepts, which are a subset of the 12,988 ImageNet concepts.
 Then, this network is applied on the TRECVID SIN 2013 development dataset and the output of the